rootsical/hello-java-spring-neo4j/README.md

 3. add and delete people to your heart's content.. *(i already added 5 people already to get started..)*  the neo4j database is located in the data directory under the project root
 (hello-java-spring-neo4j/data/graph.db/)

+you may encounter problems with jetty being unable to invoke javac. if this is the case, eclipse may be pointing to a JRE rather than the JDK version of java.  i solved this in eclipse by going to:
+->windows
+->preferences
+->java
+->installed JREs
+edit the existing JRE to point to the JDK version of java.

 TO VIEW YOUR DATABASE IN NEO4J WEB ADMIN INTERFACE:
 ----
 1. make sure you have neo4j installed and configured: